oracle-livelabs/security/oci-kms/create-connection/create-connection.md

 ## Introduction

-This lab walks you through configuring a connection between the Thales CipherTrust Maanger and your Oracle Cloud Infrastructure (OCI) cloud tenant.
+This lab walks you through configuring a connection between the Thales CipherTrust Manager and your Oracle Cloud Infrastructure (OCI) cloud tenant.

 Estimated Time: -- minutes